cxllm/articles/markdown/welcome.md

 ### How It Works

 This site uses a Python backend with HTML, CSS & JS on the frontend.
 To write the articles, I use markdown, which is then converted to HTML using the Python module [markdown](https://python-markdown.github.io/).
 I generate a css file for code block formatting using a module called [Pygments](https://pygments.org/) and I use a customised version of the Material theme on this.
 I use Flask and Jinja to template this code to insert the formatted HTML and information about the article.
+You can find the source code for this project [here](https://github.com/cxllm/markdown)